 In the evening, there is a renewed refreshment in the Garden.
 When the winds soften, the lakes appear as glass, reflecting perfectly the images of shoreline trees, seas of grasses, bright perennials, and colorful aquatic plants.
 With the sun out of the west, familiar vistas have a new look, with many plants backlit by the dazzling colors from a perfect sunset.
 Birds chirp or call out as they fly to their roosts.
 Water birds find this time ideal for fishing, and this “Garden of Nine Islands” is dotted with great blue herons standing tall on the shorelines.
 Look for them hugging close to the edges of Bird Island, the three islands of the Elizabeth Hubert Malott Japanese Garden, throughout the Great Basin, and along the quiet recesses of Spider Island.
-Ducks and trumpeter swan families are also visible there, and, off the terraces of the Esplanade, they glide effortlessly across the mirrored waters and return to their evening homes, their tail feathers capturing the light of the setting sun.
+Ducks are also visible there, and, off the terraces of the Esplanade, they glide effortlessly across the mirrored waters and return to their evening homes, their tail feathers capturing the light of the setting sun.

 Enjoy the Evening Activities